My Magnum Photo Workshop Experience

 For the workshop, we needed to choose a theme or idea, and photograph it in Tokyo.
 This is something I’m not good at, something I wanted to learn to be better through this workshop, but sitting in that sun drenched room at Magnum’s offices, it was just making me panic.

 The other students had such eloquent, artful ways to describe their approach to photography, to unpack their creative themes.
-Maybe they would just end up photographing drunk salarymen and club hostesses but they seemed to have such an artistic take on it all.
+Maybe they would just end up photographing drunk salarymen and club hostesses (these are popular themes for some photographers) but they seemed to have such an artistic take on it all.

 My idea was to photograph the predatory nature of street photographers.
 It was shot down pretty quickly.
-I’ll admit it’s not an artistic concept (actually I don’t know that, I’m just guessing).
+Maybe that was a telling hint I was in the wrong place?
+I’ll admit it’s not an artistic concept (actually I don’t know that, I’m just guessing, maybe it’s very artistic).
 I was finding it hard to think straight.

-After introductions and some discussion of D’Agata’s approach to photography, which I would describe as bold, thoughtful and iconoclastic, we got onto critiques of each student’s work.
+After introductions and some discussion of D’Agata’s approach to photography, which if I were being generous I would describe as bold and provocative, we got onto critiques of each student’s work.
 Because of the size of group, we had a strictly policed 10 minutes to look at and discuss a set of images, then five minutes to decide a theme for the week.

 When my turn came I sat at the computer and opened the file with my name.
 Instantly I knew I’d made a mistake.
 We had all submitted a set of 10 images with our applications and also been asked to bring a different set, of 15-20 images, to present for critique.
 The images I choose for the application were intentionally dark and moody, with quite a few black and whites (I mostly shoot vibrant colour) my thinking being that I would try to pick images that matched Magnum’s style and were close to D’Agata’s themes.
 However, the 15-20 I brought for the critique were a broader selection.

 Anyway, I decided to press on.
 It was a mistake.
 A lot of the criticism was valid.
 My work is often eclectic, retro, prone to moments of touristic exoticism.
-One student compared it to Steve McCurry by which point I was wished the earth would open up and swallow me and my poor creative choices whole.
+One student compared it to Steve McCurry, and that wasn’t meant to be a compliment.
+I was wished the earth would open up and swallow me and my poor creative choices whole.

 What I Might Have Photographed And Why I Gave Up